 I watch the emergency door bend inward as soldiers begin to breach it.

 General Entinen Rakkaus stares back at me, unable to scream as the serum runs its course.
 His skin blisters and cracks, his veins a deep purple now, and his mouth spews muck.
 I feel hollow as I look at him.
 His body quivers as he tries to speak, to fight the serum and the wires cutting at him as he lies on the floor.
 I look away from him, and jump up into the ventilation system.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, D_ArleneWrite a Review